Klaus T. Steindl: Productions

-Steindl has also played a significant role in the development of the docudrama genre.
-The writer and director has recently begun to focus more on the field of Human interest.
-As a director, he is increasingly interested in genre-spanning narrative film direction.

-Klaus T. Steindl works closely with internationally renowned research facilities while developing and producing his films.
-Partners have included Yale University and the University of Arizona for The Voynich Code, University of Oxford in the U.K. and ETH Zurich in Switzerland for The Mona Lisa Mysteries and the Washington and Lee University in Lexington for "The Nero Files".
-He was granted access to Cold War intelligence files stored in the KGB and FSB archives in Moscow for the film Margarethe Ottillinger.
-In his docu drama "Venus of Willendorf - The Naked Truth" the statuette of a naked woman provides a starting point for a ground-breaking scientific re-interpretation of the relationship between Stone Age men and woman (since Facebook banned the 29,500 years old artwork of the Stone Age for being "dangerously pornographic" the just 11 centimeteres tall statuette became an interantional celebrity).
+In his docudrama "Venus of Willendorf - The Naked Truth" the statuette of a naked woman provides a starting point for a ground-breaking scientific re-interpretation of the relationship between Stone Age men and woman (since Facebook banned the 29,500 years old artwork of the Stone Age for being "dangerously pornographic" the just 11 centimeteres tall statuette became an international celebrity).

 Several of Steindl's works have been accepted into the libraries of European and U.S. universities.
 Many have been adapted for use in schools in a variety of forms and have received the European "Comenius EduMedia" Award for Educational Media.